 The design and shipping fees are likewise identical across different classes of motorhomes.

 Now come travel trailers.
-We once again picked numbers that would represent real travel trailer dimensions as closely as possible.
+Again, we picked numbers representing real travel trailer dimensions as closely as possible.
 Judging by the numbers we selected, travel trailer wrapping costs somewhere in between that of class A and B & C motorhomes.

 Sides